 Asphalting Ghra Road has brought many essential facilities to the people living on both sides of the road by providing quick access to services and markets in Kandahar city center.
 Previously, road conditions were either muddy in the winter or dusty in the summer, causing great difficulties in transporting people and goods.

-As a result, farmers like Rahmatullah, 50, a resident of Haji Mohammad village, earn twice as much from selling fruits and other produce from his farm and orchard.
+As a result, farmers like Rahmatullah, 50, earn twice as much from selling fruits and other produce from his farm and orchard.